NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 It's important to bear in mind that the NNF Software is designed to override specific values within the `MPIJobSpec` for ensuring the desired behavior in line with NNF software requirements.
 To prevent complications, it's advisable not to delve too deeply into the specification.
-A few illustrative examples of fields that have been preconfigured include:
+A few illustrative examples of fields that are overridden by the NNF Software include:

 - Replicas
 - RunPolicy.BackoffLimit